This post is sponsored by Kingsford but the content and opinions expressed here are my own.

 If going with this method, I prefer the pink (or peach) butcher paper as it allows air flow to go through while still retaining heat.
 Foil traps the heat and creates moisture inside the cocoon you’ve created and can cause the outside of the meat (aka-the bark) to get soggy and feel like roast beef.
 If you do go the foil route, I recommend unwrapping during the last hour or so of the cook to help the bark develop.

 There’s some debate on how to tell when the brisket is done.
 Some go by time, others by temp, and those who prefer by feel.
-I don’t like going by time because every cut of brisket is different and cooks different.
 I recommend temp because it is easier to monitor throughout the process.

 On a whole (or packer) brisket, make sure to put the meat probe in the section where the point and the flap overlap.
 Go halfway in.
 When the temps reach between 197-201F, pull off the grill and let the smoked BBQ brisket rest.
 At first, the temp will rise a few degrees while resting but then start to cool off.
 Let rest about 90 minutes to two hours before slicing.
 Speaking of…